Cormac Hyland, 22

 Cleaning: I sure know how to wield some cleaning supplies.
 Deep scrubbing fridges, stoves, sinks, floors, walls, windows, etc. I was often put to the task of cleaning living spaces, kitchens, and rooms inside the hostís home.

-I am currently studying permaculture, hydroponics, alternative living, organic practices, and other topics to get a well-rounded understanding before arriving and then being able to adapt.
+I am currently studying permaculture, hydroponics, alternative living, organic practices, and other topics to get a well-rounded understanding before arriving and then being able to adapt to the system that you have set in place.

 I am a self-starter, independent worker, quick to take what youíre saying and apply it, easy to get into routines on the farm, pay attention to the details to make sure I am following your instructions clearly, and love to rest after a hard dayís work.
 I am a naturally energetic person able to last for the long haul.